CalMatters/mailchimp-bots/README.md

     "count": ##
 }
 ```
-Save the folder ID or interest ID into your env file for local development or as an environmental variable if you are setting up AWS.
+Save the folder ID or interest ID (see below) into your env file for local development or as an environmental variable if you are setting up AWS.

 ### Interest ID
-Although folder IDs are the most reliable method supported by these bots, another fairly reliable method is interest IDs, (visible in the Mailchimp application as Group Names).
+Although folder IDs are the most reliable method supported by these bots, another fairly reliable method is interest IDs, visible in the Mailchimp application as `Group Names`.

 <details>
 <summary>Expand for detailed instructions on how to get an interest id.</summary>

 Before you find the interest ids, it’s important to find the group names in the Mailchimp application.

-After logging into Mailchimp, go to your audience dashboard and select `Manage audience` then `Manage contacts`.
+After logging into Mailchimp, go to your audience dashboard and select `Manage audience`, then `Manage contacts`.
 Make sure that the current audience is correct, then click `Groups` (interest categories in the Mailchimp API), and expand the relevant group.
 Underneath, you should see the group names.
 These are your interest IDs.

 To pull them out of the API, we will follow a similar path.